SalomePlatform/jobmanager/doc/resource.rst

 JOBMANAGER resource management GUI
 ++++++++++++++++++++++++++++++++++

-The JOBMANAGER provides a panel to manage the resources.
-This panel is showned in the figure :ref:`figure_jobmanager_resource_1`.
-The panel provides some buttons and a list that shows the aviable resources.
-You can select one resource to enable buttons.
+The JOBMANAGER provides a panel to manage user's resources.
+This panel is shown in the figure :ref:`figure_jobmanager_resource_1`.
+The panel provides some buttons and a list that shows the available resources.
+You have to select one resource to enable some buttons.

 .. _figure_jobmanager_resource_1: